isomerpages/nyp-sirs/_about-us/Our Team.md

 </div>
 </div>

-**Getting to know James**

-A good book and a good meal – what more can one ask for.
+**Getting to know James**<br>A good book and a good meal – what more can one ask for.
 James is an avid cook who whips up meals with as much gusto as he whips up learning programmes; and loves nothing more than settling down with any book that catches his whim…which includes an eclectic range, from armchair travel to his secret stash of TinTin comics.
 And if you are lucky, you may just get an invite to share an inspired, spur-of the-moment meal, and conversation about his many varied interests!

 **James ❤ SIRS**

-<i>“The greatest satisfaction is my ability to impact lives in positive ways where at SIRS we are constantly working to enable opportunities for individuals and companies to remain relevant and valuable through acquiring needed skills and capabilities.”</i>
+<br><i>“The greatest satisfaction is my ability to impact lives in positive ways where at SIRS we are constantly working to enable opportunities for individuals and companies to remain relevant and valuable through acquiring needed skills and capabilities.”</i>

 <h5>Karen Tan, Head of Administration</h5>